For a PDF version of this brochure, please click here.

 Table of Contents

-Interns with the Office of Sponsored Projects participate in projects that directly or indirectly help Smithsonian research, curatorial, and educational staffs prepare proposals and administer grants and contracts.
+Interns with the Office of Sponsored Projects are unpaid internships.
+Interns participate in projects that directly or indirectly help Smithsonian research, curatorial, and educational staffs prepare proposals and administer grants and contracts.
 Emphasis is placed on developing special short and long-term projects that will be beneficial and of mutual interest to both the office and the intern.

 The Office of Sponsored Projects (OSP) provides assistance to Smithsonian staff who are seeking, or have obtained external funding for sponsored projects.
 A “sponsored project” is a research, education, exhibit, training or other activity that receives partial or full funding though the mechanism of a federal or non-federal grant or contract.
 OSP assists with the acquisition and use of grant and contract funding for Smithsonian research, education and training.
 Assistance is provided to Principal Investigators (individuals seeking grants or contracts), administrative units, and central management staff.